miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 * Check if installation was successful
     * ``` nodejs -v ```
-    * This should log your installed Node js Version
+    * This should log your installed Node js Version.

 ### WebHook Setup

 Fork the Repo to Your Git and clone to your device to Get Started!

-* Go to [Facebook  Developers](https://developers.facebook.com/ "Facebook for Developers") and Under MY Apps select Create App.
+* Go to [Facebook  Developers](https://developers.facebook.com/ "Facebook for Developers") and under MY Apps select Create App.

 * Fill in The App name and Select Messenger.